Opening Days Dance

 Don’t party too hard.
 Inevitably somebody starts “celebrating” at 8am and ends up in an ambulance by 9:30am.
 Don’t be that person or you’ll live in infamy for the rest of your college experience.
 Or at least, the remaining three weeks of the semester.
 Same thing.

 The bass is pumping.
 The people are sweating.
 A “fairly well-known” headliner is yelling.
 All this, and you’re standing (swaying?) in the same spot you crossed on your walk to section yesterday.
-This is Yardfest, one of the several days a year Harvard manages to turn a blind eye to shenanigans, funnel a ton of money into setup, and actually throw a school-wide party.
+This is darty szn; this is Yardfest, one of the several days a year Harvard manages to turn a blind eye to shenanigans, funnel a ton of money into setup, and actually throw a school-wide party.
 Find yourself sipping an electric blue concoction out of a red solo cup in a walled-in backyard, the music so loud you’ll hear shouts of “Down in one!” and “Funnel!”
 Hours before the concert was set to begin, it seemed the entire school had spilled out onto Mt.
 Auburn and JFK Street, leaving behind final projects and papers in favor of final clubs, Hawaiian shirts, and never-ending debauchery.
 Who knew Harvard could be fun??
 Eventually, the fun merges from backyards and courtyards straight into the Yard for the main event.
 Here are some pro-tips for survival:

 Don’t wear white shoes.That is, unless you really want them to be brown shoes.
 The combination of people stepping on your limbs + occasionally wet mud doesn’t bode well for those Converse.